vacp2p/rfc-index/vac/1/coss.md

 All new specifications are **raw** specifications.
 Changes to raw specifications can be unilateral and arbitrary.
-Projects MAY use the **raw** status for new specifications that live under their domain.
+A sub-domain MAY use the **raw** status for new specifications that live under their domain.
 Raw specifications have no contractual weight.

 ### Draft Specifications